Mongolian cuisine

 Mongolian cuisine predominantly consists of dairy products, meat, and animal fats.
 The most common rural dish is cooked mutton.
 In the city, steamed dumplings filled with meat—"buuz"— are popular.

 The extreme continental climate of Mongolia and the lowest population density in the world of just inhabitants/km^{2} has influenced the traditional diet.
 Use of vegetables and spices are limited.
 Due to geographic proximity and deep historic ties with China and Russia, Mongolian cuisine is also influenced by Chinese and Russian cuisine.

 Mongolia is one of few Asian countries where rice is not a main staple food.
-Instead, Mongolian people prefer to eat lamb as their staple food rather than rice.
+Instead, Mongolian people prefer to eat meat as their staple food rather than rice.

-Wheat, barley, and buckwheat predominate more than rice in modern Mongolia.

 History

-Details of the historic cuisine of the Mongolian court were recorded by Hu Sihui in the Yinshan Zhengyao, known from the 1456 Ming Dynasty edition manuscript, also surviving in fragments from the Yuan dynasty.
-Presented to Tugh Temür in 1330, at the height of Mongol power and cultural influence, the Yinshan Zhengyao is a product of the cultural exchange (notably with the Islamic heartland in Mongol Iran) that enriched the Mongol Empire.
-Food scholars consider the Yinshan Zhengyao evidence for the cultural influence of the Middle East on Mongol food culture, comparable to the Columbian exchange.
+Details of the historic cuisine of the Mongolian court were recorded by Hu Sihui in the Yinshan zhengyao, known from the 1456 Ming Dynasty edition manuscript, also surviving in fragments from the Yuan dynasty.
+Presented to Tugh Temür in 1330, at the height of Mongol power and cultural influence, the Yinshan zhengyao is a product of the cultural exchange (notably with the Islamic heartland in Mongol Iran) that enriched the Mongol Empire.
+Food scholars consider the Yinshan zhengyao evidence for the cultural influence of the Middle East on Mongol food culture, comparable to the Columbian exchange.